DynamoDS/Dynamo/src/Tools/NodeDocumentationMarkdownGenerator/readme.md

 3. Used by package authors to stub out documentation for nodes. third parties can run the --FromPackage command to stub out empty markdown files in the /doc folder of their package.
 Then the package author can manually fill in the markddown file with detailed documentation, images, gifs etc.

 4. The name/path of a resulting documentaion package sometimes gets too long and causes problems for CI/CD and installers.
-The rename options can then be used on a case by case basis for shorten the base filename to a fixed length name based on a hash value.
+The rename options can then be used on a case by case basis for shorten the base filename to a name based on a hash value.
 The MD file and all support files gets renamed and the original base name is added to the new MD file as a comment making it searchable.

 ## How to use the Generated Docs